STUDENT & NEW GRADUATE SCHOLARSHIP PROGRAM

 Lauren Staiger (Don Abt Scholar), University of Pennsylvania, Class of 2026 – AQUAVET 1

-Laura Nicolás, Cornell University, Class of 2025 – Mississippi Aquarium Externship
+Laura Nicolás, Cornell University, Class of 2025 – Mississippi Aquarium Externship - Report

 Nathan Ma, University of California, Class of 2025 – Texas A&M Aquatic Lectures & Labs - Report